 Available in Psychology master's degree program (Cognitive and Behavioral Sciences and in Developmental, Industrial/Organizational-Social, and Quantitative Psychology sequences) and School Psychology.
 Refer to Index for General Courses.
 Prerequisite: Consent of program or sequence coordinator.
 May be repeated for credit.

+Psychology; Social Work

+123

 499 MASTER'S THESIS

-1-6 sem. hrs.
+1-6 sem hrs

 Refer to Index for General Courses.
 Departmental approval of thesis topic and chair required.

-500 INDEPENDENT STUDY
+INDEPENDENT STUDY

 1-4 sem. hrs.

 Refer to Index for General Courses.
 Prerequisite: Graduate standing in School Psychology doctoral program.

-502 RESEARCH APPRENTICESHIP
+RESEARCH APPRENTICESHIP

 1-3 sem. hrs.

 Provides the doctoral student with an intensive experience related to the development and implementation of an empirical research project.
 Prerequisite: Graduate standing in School Psychology doctoral program.
-536 SEMINAR AND PRACTICUM IN SUPERVISION OF SCHOOLPSYCHOLOGICAL SERVICES 3 sem. hrs.
+DOCTORAL RESEARCH PROSEMINAR IN SCHOOL PSYCHOLOGY 1 sem, hr. over fall and spring semesters Provides training to insure the development of a research proposal for the Ph.D. research apprenticeship/dissertation including the IRB.
+Prerequisite: First year enrollment in the school psychology doctoral program.
+SEMINAR AND PRACTICUM IN SUPERVISION OF SCHOOL PSYCHOLOGICAL SERVICES 3 sem. hrs.

 Goal of the course is to prepare school psychologists to supervise colleagues at various stages of their professional development.
 Prerequisite: Graduate standing in School Psychology doctoral program.
-539 SEMINAR AND PRACTICUM IN NEUROPSYCHOLOGICAL ASSESSMENT OF CHILDREN 3 sem. hrs.
+SEMINAR AND PRACTICUM IN NEUROPSYCHOLOGICAL ASSESSMENT OF CHILDREN 3 sem. hrs.

 Examination of current professional issues related to neuropsychological assessment.
 Prerequisites: PSY 432, 435, 463, and graduate standing in School Psychology doctoral program.

-540 SEMINAR AND PRACTICUM IN PROGRAM EVALUATION 3 sem. hrs.
+SEMINAR AND PRACTICUM IN PROGRAM EVALUATION

+3 sem. hrs.

 Theory and practices of assessing impact and/or value of programs and projects involving psychoeducational interventions.
 Prerequisites: PSY 441 and graduate standing in School Psychology doctoral program.
-Psychology; Social Work 547 ADVANCED CHILD AND ADOLESCENT PSYCHOPATHOLOGY 3 sem. hrs.
+547 ADVANCED CHILD AND ADOLESCENT PSYCHOPATHOLOGY 3 sem. hrs.

 Advanced study of the theories, characteristics, epidemiology, interventions, and research strategies involving the psychopathological disorders of childhood and adolescence.
 Prerequisite: Graduate standing in doctoral program in School Psychology or departmental approval.
-580 ADVANCED SEMINAR IN CHILD AND ADOLESCENT THERAPEUTIC INTERVENTIONS 3 sem. hrs.
+30 ADVANCED SEMINAR IN CHILD AND ADOLESCENT THERAPEUTIC INTERVENTIONS 3 sem. hrs.

 Examination of current professional and research issues related to therapeutic interventions.
 Exploration of research literature on special topics.
 Prerequisites: PSY 447 and graduate standing in School Psychology doctoral program.

-590 ADVANCED PRACTICUM IN SCHOOL PSYCHOLOGY 1-3 sem. hrs.
+590 ADVANCED PRACTICUM IN SCHOOL PSYCHOLOGY

+1-3 sem. hrs.

 Practical field-based experiences in implementation and evaluation of counseling and therapy with children and adolescents, psychoeducational assessment, consultation/program evaluation, or supervision/administration.
 Prerequisites: PSY 580 or concurrent enrollment; and graduate standing in School Psychology doctoral program.

 598 DOCTORAL INTERNSHIP IN SCHOOL PSYCHOLOGY

-1-12 sem. hrs.
+1-12 sem, hrs.

 The supervised practice of school psychology in a school and/or clinical setting.
 Prerequisite: Graduate standing in School Psychology doctoral program.

-599 DOCTORAL RESEARCH 1-15 sem. hrs.
+599 DOCTORAL RESEARCH

+1-15 sem, hrs.